hovancik/stretchly/README.md

 #### Editing sunrise time to pause breaks until morning
-In the preferences file you can set the `morningHour` setting to pause until that hour today or the next day Otherwise, you can set `morningHour: "sunrise"` and set `posLatitude`, `posLongitude` in settings to pause until the actual sunrise in your area.
+In the preferences file you can set the `morningHour` setting to pause until that hour today or the next day Otherwise, you can set `morningHour: "sunrise"` and set `posLatitude`, `posLongitude` in preferences to pause until the actual sunrise in your area.
 E.g. if you live in Boston you would set:
 `morningHour: "sunrise",`
 `posLatitude: 42.3,`